c6p/c6p.github.io/content/posts/csp.md

 I created a git pre-commit hook to update hashes whenever I commit my site, in *PowerShell* being on Windows.
 Search is using *ripgrep*, `-oIN` meaning only print matches without filename or line numbers, and `-r` to modify result by adding single quotes around it.
 Unique results filtered and joined on a single line, and written to a file.

-Where first regexp for all integrity strings, second one filters only inline scripts, and third one generating
+Where first regexp for all integrity strings, second one filters only inline scripts, and third one listing sources of external scripts.
 ```posh
 hugo --minify
 (rg -oIN '<script.*?(sha\d{3}-.{43}=)\"' -r '''$1''' public | sort -unique) -join ' ' | out-file -encoding ASCII -noNewline data/script_hash.txt